-Many of you have asked for the actual language of GDPR which prohibits automated profiling and, by extension, prohibits a site from excluding traffic from the EU.
+Many of you have asked for the actual language of GDPR which prohibits automated profiling and, by extension, prohibits a site from excluding traffic from the EU and UK.
 So here it is.
 (You can read the full text of GDPR here.)

 Article 35 provides for a “Data protection impact assessment” which must be carried out before implementing profiling by automated means, and this includes that “A data protection impact assessment referred to in paragraph 1 shall in particular be required in the case of…a systematic and extensive evaluation of personal aspects relating to natural persons which is based on automated processing, including profiling, and on which decisions are based that produce legal effects concerning the natural person or similarly significantly affect the natural person;”